 Knowing Baku, he didn't agree to kidnap the princess out of the goodness of his heart.
 Cid must have agreed to pay him something.
 Also perhaps he was hoping the Queen would pay a ransom to get her back and he would get even more money?

-Considering the stink that would happen if Cid openly took Garnet away from Brahne, the whole "kidnapping and ransom" thing is just a cover for what is really a rescue.
+Consider the diplomatic stink that would happen if Cid openly took Garnet away from Brahne; the whole "kidnapping and ransom" thing is just a cover for what is really a rescue.

 Fridge Horror time: You know how the Mist is a product of souls of the dead?
 Well after Terra blew up, guess why Gaia is covered in nothing but mist?